nvs/gem/docs/building-the-map.md

     file.
 One method of doing this is using the World Editor to import the file either into the base directory of the map, or inside a `scripts` directory.
 Gem TD+ prefers the base directory.
+08. Import all the files within the `share/imports` directory into the `tmp/gem.w3x` map file.
+Again, the World Editor is a good choice here.
-08. Using the World Editor make the changes mentioned in the [Map File Changes] (map-file-changes.md) file.
+09. Using the World Editor make the changes mentioned in the [Map File Changes] (map-file-changes.md) file.
-09. Use Vexorian's Optimizer (which is included in the repository) to process the map.
+10. Use Vexorian's Optimizer (which is included in the repository) to process the map.
 Simply invokve the build script: `bin/map optimize etc/gem.lua`.
     This will produced both an optimized map file `tmp/gem-optimized.w3x` and a script file `tmp/gem-optimized.w3x.j`.
 Rename the map file as needed to